Fan vote now live at ESPN.com

 "Every step of my career, every part of my family life, Coach Bruce has always been there.
 So close that he was gracious enough to speak at my father's funeral just last Friday."

-Meyer, as every young coach who aspires to be a head coach and who thirsts for knowledge, then moved on to a series of assistant coaching positions - Illinois State for two years under Jim Heacock, Colorado State for six years under Sonny Lubick and Bruce, and Notre Dame for one year under Lou Holtz and five years under Bob Davie - before getting his first head coaching assignment at Bowling Green.
+Meyer, as every young coach does who aspires to be a head coach and who thirsts for knowledge, then moved on to a series of assistant coaching positions - Illinois State for two years under Jim Heacock, Colorado State for six years under Sonny Lubick and Bruce, and Notre Dame for one year under Lou Holtz and five years under Bob Davie - before getting his first head coaching assignment at Bowling Green.

 First Year: Coach of the Year

 Meyer's BGSU teams were anything but one-dimensional.
-His 2002 team led the nation in red zone production with 61 scores in 63 trips inside the 20 (.968) and were ninth in total offense (448.9 yards per game).
+His 2002 team led the nation in red zone production with 61 scores in 63 trips inside the 20 (.968) and was ninth in total offense (448.9 yards per game).
 Defensively, his 2001 team ranked first in the MAC in scoring, rushing and total defense and his teams led the MAC both years in turnover margin.

 "One thing for sure, when coach Meyer believes in a guy, he might even believe in him more than the guy believes in himself," Harris said.
 "There was a time when I had to get my belief in Josh Harris up to where Urban Meyer believed that Josh Harris was.
 That really propelled me, and my game, to new levels.